Child Development Center

 The Infant Classroom

 Our infant classrooms consist of two teachers with eight infants from six weeks to 15 months old.
-Parents receive a daily log of their child’s day.
+Using the ProCare app, parents receive daily communications about their child's day.
 This program is designed to:

 The Toddler Classroom

 Our toddler classrooms consist of two teachers with eight children from 15 months to 2.5 years old.
-Parents receive a daily log of their child’s day.
+Using the ProCare app, parents receive daily communications about their child's day.
 This program is designed to:

 The Preschool Classroom

 Our preschool classrooms consist of one teacher, one assistant and 12 children from 2.5 to 3.5 years old.
+Using the ProCare app, parents receive daily communications about their child's day.
 This program is designed to:

 The Leap Start Classroom